-Businesses with a strong digital presence are able to establish authority and credibility with their customers online.
+Businesses with a strong digital presence can establish authority and credibility with their customers online.
 A digital presence gives your business a platform to comment on issues and controversies that relate to your products or industry.
-Through a blog, social media account, reviews or any other form of online content, you can establish yourself as a trusted, authoritative expert on such topics.
+Through a blog, social media account, reviews, or any other form of online content, you can establish yourself as a trusted, authoritative expert on such topics.

 If you are seen as an expert in your industry, users will trust you and your business.

 When you want to learn more about a business, where’s the first place you go?
-Chances are your answer was one of the following: search engines, social media, website, reviews or ratings.
+Chances are your answer was one of the following: search engines, social media, websites, reviews, or ratings.
 However, if you can’t find that business after a quick search, you may start to doubt the business’ legitimacy.
 Why trust that business?
 If a user can’t find you online, they’ll lose interest quickly.

 If you want to remain competitive, you must keep up with your competitors.
 There's a good chance that many of them already have a digital presence.
 If your competitors are easier to find online, you won’t be found at all.
 Users can’t choose your business if they don’t know about it.
 In this case, your competitors will get the business regardless of whether they have an effective website or message.